Hardcoreprawn/architecture/input/posts/requirements/usability.md

 ## Rationale

-This requirement is important because it ensures that users can easily use the system without requiring extensive training or support.
+This requirement is crucial because it ensures users can easily use the system without extensive training or support.

 ## Related Principles